jacksonherron/StoreHouse/README.md

 ## User Story

 1. (If not already logged in) Users arrive at the landing page, where they are directed to create an account or login.
-After creating the account they are logged into the system.
+After creating an account they are directly logged into the system.
-2. Users are prompted to begin specifying their home solar + storage system.
+2. From the logged in page users can view their previously quoted properties or proceed to add a new property.
+3. Click on a property brings up it's view in a modal, with more detail.
-3. User proceeds through the onboarding process:
+User proceeds through the onboarding process:
+4. When a user clicks to add a new property, they are walked through the onboarding process:

 - Enter their address
 - Confirm utility and tariff status, or select from a list
 - Enter last 3 months electricity bills
-- Select sizing + configuration of home solar system
+- Select solar system
 - Select storage system
 - Confirm submit